eliwines19/big-O-notation/README.md

 ## linear Time: O(n)
 ### When the running time of an algorithm increases linearly as the length of the input increases
 ### When a function runs for or iterates over an input size of 'n'
+### Our function will log to our console 10 times if the input size is 10, or 100 times if the input size is 100
 ##### see lines 7 of index.js

+## Logarithm Time: O(log n)
+### When the size of an inpput decreases with every step of the algorithm
+### Example:
+#### think of a dictionarity.
+If we were to look for a word that starts with the letter r, Linear time would be to start from the beginning and go through each word until we find our word.
+In Logarithm Time, we would find the halfway point of the dictionary, then determine if our word comes before or after our halfway point.
+If it comes before our halfway point we scratch the second half, find the midway point of the first half, then repeat the process.

+### a great example of this in an algorithm is the Binary Search
+#### see line 15 of index.js